haddocking/haddocking.github.io/publications/index.md

 * J.L.
 Roel Touris, **A.M.J.J.
 Bonvin** and B. Jimenez-Garcia.
 LightDock goes information-driven.
 BioRxiv [https://doi.org/10.1101/595983](https://doi.org/10.1101/595983) (2019).

+* B. Jiménez-García, K. Elez, P.I.
+Koukos, **A.M.J.J.
+Bonvin** and A. Vangone.
+PRODIGY-crystal: a web-tool for classification of biological interfaces in protein complexes. _Bioinformatics_ In press (2019).

 * A. Basciu,  G. Malloci,  F. Pietrucci,  **A.M.J.J.
 Bonvin** and A.V.
 Vargiu.
 [Holo-like and druggable protein conformations from enhanced-sampling of binding pocket shape](http://dx.doi.org/10.1021/acs.jcim.8b00730). _J.
 Chem.
 Inf. and Mod._ *59*, 1515–1528 (2019).